davidcarlisle/latexcgi/docs/index.md

 2. LaTeX is run on `document.tex` (using whichever engine is specified by engine parameter).
 3. If there was an error, the log is returned and processing stops.
 4. The log is searched for requests to run biber or bibtex, or to rerun latex.
-5. If no  rerun messages were found, the PDF is returned and processing stops.
+5. If no "rerun" messages were found, the PDF is returned and processing stops.
 6. If bibtex or biber is detected the relevant command as exlicitly or implicitly specified in the bibcmd parameter is run.
 7. If an error occurs in bibtex/biber, a log is returned (Currently this just has the exit status).
 8. LaTeX is run twice more, checking for error after each run.